abcdesktopio/docs/opsdocs/docs/common/3.3/update_frontend_image.md

 ```

-#### docker build
+#### build your new image

 Run the docker build command to build the new `oc.nginx:acme` image

-The target image is `abcdesktopio/oc.nginx:acme` you shoudl change it with your own for example `myacme/oc.nginx:acme`
+The target image is `abcdesktopio/oc.nginx:acme` you should change it with your own for example `myacme/oc.nginx:acme`

 ```bash
 docker build --build-arg NODE_MAJOR=20 --build-arg BASE_IMAGE=abcdesktopio/oc.nginx.builder --build-arg BASE_IMAGE_RELEASE=3.3 --build-arg TARGET=dev  -t abcdesktopio/oc.nginx:acme -f Dockerfile .